fohrloop/wakepy/docs/source/api-reference.md

 Wakepy Modes
 -------------

 There are two different modes in wakepy: The ``keep.running`` and ``keep.presenting``.
-The the :ref:`wakepy-modes` for more detailed explanations what they do and the :ref:`user-guide-page` for examples.
+See the :ref:`wakepy-modes` for more detailed explanations what they do and the :ref:`user-guide-page` for examples.

 .. autosummary::